Trade Shows, Post-Covid-19

 Both EAC’s and Press should be allowed on the show floor but managed carefully thru one show entrance.
 With today’s more technically complex booths its important for exhibit builders to have uniformed staff that can rush in a restart a video wall or frees a stuck door or reattaches a loose graphic panel.

 Union requirements could be much more relaxed.
-Orange County is the best example of reasonable union requirements.
+The Orange County Convention Center is the best example of reasonable union requirements.
 Union labor should be an option for everything other than electrical floor-work, Material Handling, and Rigging.
 Requiring union labor in many cases replaces skilled motivated workers with lower quality unmotivated workers.

 EAC and Exhibitor workers with proper access badges could allow curbside unloading and an access door for tools and material drops.